 The Garden House

-To find us we recommend typing in Lakes Road, Marple, SK6 7DH.
-Head for Arkwright road Marple, SK6 7DH.
+If you need to travel by car, we recommend you park in a local public car park and walk down to us, however we do also have a car park on site.
+To find us, type in Lakes Road, Marple, SK6 7DH.
+Head for Arkwright Road Marple, SK6 7DH.
 Turn into Faywood Drive and continue straight down to Lakes Road.
-Our Car park is at the end on the Left.
-Whilst we encourage our visitors to use public transport where possible, we do have a large car park on-site.
-We kindly remind visitors to the area that our car park is for visitors to The Garden House only.
-On busy days our car park can get full.
-In this case we ask our visitors to use nearby public car parks.
+Our Car Park is at the end on the left.
+The drive down Lakes Road is very poor due to continued deterioration of the road, so please take care.
+Our car park is for visitors to The Garden House only.
+On busy days the car park can get full.
 Please respect our neighbours by parking responsibly and avoid parking on surrounding roads.
 We are situated on a bridle path so nearby roads must also be kept clear to allow for passing horses.
 We are close by to several public car parks, the nearest being on Brabyns Brow (next to The Midland pub).
 The Garden House can be accessed from here by walking to the end of The Midland car park and following along the Riverside walk.
 (15 min walk)

 We are easily accessible via train.
 Our main train station is Marple, along with Rose Hill.
 We are around a 25 minute walk from Rose Hill train station and a 10 minute walk from Marple train station.
 To get to us from Marple train station, head towards the Midland pub, walk through the carpark to the end and this will take you to the entrance via our riverside walk.
 Marple train station provides regular connections to Romiley, New Mills, Manchester & Sheffield.
 You can find out more by clicking here.
 Find out about Marple Train Station by clicking here and book your tickets through the Trainline.